Skip to content

 1. Don’t eat while stressed or angry

-It’s interesting to know that our brain and digestive system are connected(1).
+It’s interesting to know that our brain and digestive system are connected (1).
 Even the thought of eating can release the stomach’s juices before food gets there.
 An emotional brain can send signals to the gut.
-Therefore, stress can be a cause of an upset stomach(1).
-For better digestion, do what you can to help manage your stress levels(2)
+Therefore, stress can be a cause of an upset stomach (1).
+For better digestion, do what you can to help manage your stress levels (2)

 2. Don’t lie down immediately after eating

-Lying down after eating makes it easier for your stomach acid to travel up into the esophagus, increasing the chance of acid reflux symptoms4.
-Try to refrain from eating within 3 hours of going to sleep(4).
+Lying down after eating makes it easier for your stomach acid to travel up into the esophagus, increasing the chance of acid reflux symptoms.
+Try to refrain from eating within 3 hours of going to sleep (4).

 3. Don’t hesitate.
-If you have to go…go!
+If you have to go, go!

-Everyone goes to the bathroom for a number two.
+Everyone goes to the bathroom for number two.
 If you need to go, you should try to go.
-If you hold it in, you could miss the opportunity to go all together5.
-If you repeatedly postpone bathroom trips until a more convenient time, it may lead to constipation problems(6).
+If you hold it in, you could miss the opportunity to go all together.
+If you repeatedly postpone bathroom trips until a more convenient time, it may lead to constipation problems (6).

 4. Don’t eat the wrong foods

-Keep it natural and try to avoid fatty and fried foods.
+Keep it natural, and try to avoid fatty and fried foods.
 They can move undigested through the body too quickly.
-This process can either lead to diarrhea or it can make the food you’ve consumed stay in your digestive tract for too long, making you feel full and bloated(7).
+This process can either lead to diarrhea or it can make the food you’ve consumed stay in your digestive tract for too long, making you feel full and bloated (7).

 5. Do keep hydrated

 Your body needs water to stay hydrated in order for your systems to be able to work properly.
-Fluids help carry nutrients to your cells, can flush bacteria from your bladder and may help to prevent constipation.
-Therefore, staying hydrated can help move waste through your intestines(8).
+Fluids help carry nutrients to your cells, can flush bacteria from your bladder, and may help prevent constipation.
+Therefore, staying hydrated can help move waste through your intestines (8).

 6. Do improve your posture

-Good posture matters as it may help alleviate stomach discomfort related to reflux(9).
-Staying upright may help your muscles contract and relax as food passes through your body during digestion(9).
-When you’re slouched, it may encourage food to move back up and out of your stomach into the esophagus(10).
+Good posture matters as it may help alleviate stomach discomfort related to reflux (9).
+Staying upright may help your muscles contract and relax as food passes through your body during digestion (9).
+When you’re slouched, it may encourage food to move back up and out of your stomach into the esophagus (10).

-Posture should also be taken in to account when you are sitting in the bathroom.
+Posture should also be taken into account when you are sitting in the bathroom.
 Try using a step to raise your knees closer to your chest.
-This can help you get into the squat position to help you pass stool without straining(11)
+This can help you get into the squat position to help you pass stool without straining (11).

 7. Do move more

-Active people can have smoother digestion(12).
-Gentle movement may aid digestion, as it stimulates the intestinal contractions, aiding the passage of stool through the colon(13).
+Active people can have smoother digestion (12).
+Gentle movement may aid digestion, as it stimulates intestinal contractions, aiding the passage of stool through the colon (13).
 Take a light stroll about half an hour after your meal.

-Be sure not to over-do it on the exercise though; strenuous exercise on a full stomach could lead to indigestion(14).
+Be sure not to overdo the exercise, though; strenuous exercise on a full stomach could lead to indigestion (14).

 8. Do take probiotics